-Clinical trials in the United States generally are conducted in three sequential phases, known as Phase 1, Phase 2 and Phase 3, and may overlap.
+Clinical trials in the United States generally are conducted in three sequential phases, known as Phase 1, Phase 2 and Phase 3, which may overlap or be combined:

 - Phase I clinical trials generally involve a small number of healthy volunteers or disease-affected patients who are initially exposed to a single dose and then multiple doses of the product candidate.
-The primary purpose of these clinical trials is to assess the metabolism, pharmacologic action, and initial side effect tolerability and safety of the drug. - Phase II clinical trials involve studies in disease-affected patients to determine the dose required to produce the desired benefits.
-At the same time, safety and further PK and Parkinson's disease information is collected, possible adverse effects and safety risks are identified, and a preliminary evaluation of efficacy is conducted. - Phase III clinical trials generally involve a large number of patients at multiple sites and are designed to provide the data necessary to demonstrate the effectiveness of the product for its intended use, its safety in use and to establish the overall benefit/risk relationship of the product and provide an adequate basis for product approval.
+The primary purpose of these clinical trials is to assess the metabolism, pharmacologic action, and initial side effect tolerability and safety of the drug. - Phase II clinical trials involve studies in a limited number of disease-affected patients to evaluate the preliminary efficacy, optimal dosages, and dosing schedule and to identify possible adverse side effects and safety risks. - Phase III clinical trials generally involve a large number of patients at multiple sites and are designed to provide the data necessary to demonstrate the effectiveness of the product for its intended use, its safety in use and to establish the overall benefit/risk relationship of the product and provide an adequate basis for product approval.
 These trials may include comparisons with placebo and/or other comparator treatments.
 The duration of treatment is often extended to mimic the actual use of a product during marketing.

+When these phases overlap or are combined, the trials may be referred to as Phase 1/2 or Phase 2/3.
 Post-approval trials, sometimes referred to as Phase 4 clinical trials, may be conducted after initial marketing approval.
 These trials are used to gain additional experience from the treatment of patients in the intended therapeutic indication.
 In certain instances, the FDA may mandate the performance of Phase 4 clinical trials as a condition of approval of an NDA or BLA.